-A loan agreement is a type of contract between two individuals or entities documenting the provision of goods and/or services, the method/s of payment for those items, and the terms of the payment.
-In this kind of written legal agreement, the lender agrees to provide services, goods, money, time, or a combination thereof to the borrower in exchange for payment (usually with interest) over a fixed length of time.
+A loan agreement is a type of contract between two individuals or entities documenting the provision of goods and/or services, the method/s of payment, and the terms of the payment.
+In this kind of written legal agreement, the lender agrees to provide services, goods, money, time, or a combination thereof to the borrower in exchange for payment (usually with interest) over a fixed span of time.

 According to the latest Federal Reserve’s monthly report, consumer debt in the United States has increased to $4.07 trillion.
 More than half of which or about $3.005 trillion is from car and education loans while $1.065 trillion is from credit card debt.

 As shown above, different types of loan agreements exist and they are usually named according to the object or commodity being exchanged.
 For example, a car loan agreement is made if a person wants to get a car and pay it in installments.
 Other kinds of loan agreements are created for personal loans, payday loans, student loans, housing loans, credit card loans, and debt consolidation loans.

 How to Write a Loan Agreement?

 The best kind of loan agreement is one that protects your interests as the lender while making sure that the borrower is not being taken advantage of.
 A few agreement-making tips are shared below to help you write the best loan contracts ad finance documents for your lending business.

 Whether you are extending a personal loan or crafting a loan contract for micro-financing or small business, consider one thing always: decide and write clear loan terms.
 This refers to the loanable amount, payment schedule, repayment scheme, loan duration, interest amount, collateral, exit plan, collection, and default process.
 Make sure that all these pieces of information are explicitly stated on your loan agreement.